 Setting up an appointment is easy.
-We have flexible scheduling to get set up in the groups.
+Call to set up for our group intake on scheduled days of the week.
 Clients must complete an intake prior to attending group.
 Once you are enrolled in the program, if eligible, you can get your license back with documentation from the agency.
-Intakes are completed on Tuesdays, Thursday’s and Friday’s.
-Call to set up an appointment.
+See our services page for more information on intake times.

 MOTHER'S AGAINST DRUNK DRIVING